The Nevers: Cast and crew

 In April 2019, Laura Donnelly was cast in the starring role of Amalia True.
-Whedon spoke about her, "Laura Donnelly has charisma, wisdom and an anarchic precision that not only captures Amalia but defines her.
+Whedon said about her, "Laura Donnelly has charisma, wisdom and an anarchic precision that not only captures Amalia but defines her.
 She's fierce and she's funny – and I need both for the journey ahead."
 In July 2019, twelve actors were added to the cast, including Ann Skelly as Penance Adair, Olivia Williams as Lavinia Bidlow, James Norton as Hugo Swann, Tom Riley as Augustus "Augie" Bidlow, Pip Torrens as Lord Massen, Denis O'Hare as Dr. Edmund Hague, Rochelle Neil as Annie Carbey, Amy Manson as Maladie, Zackary Momoh as Doctor Horatio Cousens, Eleanor Tomlinson as Mary Brighton, Nick Frost as Declan Orrun, and Ben Chaplin as Inspector Frank Mundi.
 One month later, Elizabeth Berrington, Viola Prettejohn, Anna Devlin, Kiran Sonia Sawar, and Ella Smith were all cast in main roles Lucy Best, Myrtle Haplisch, Primrose Chattaway, Harriet Kaur, and Desirée Blodgett.
-Also in August, Martyn Ford was cast in their recurring role of Nicolas Perbal, also known as Odium.
+Also in August, Martyn Ford was cast in the recurring role of Nicolas Perbal, also known as Odium.

 In the fifth episode, the character Effie Boyle is introduced.
 Effie is revealed to be one of Maladie's victims, with the Effie seen in the episode being Maladie herself in disguise.
-In order to create the illusion of Maladie posing as Effie, Amy Manson used makeup, wore a fat suit and then the look was altered in post-production using Computer-generated imagery.
+In order to create the illusion of Maladie posing as Effie, Amy Manson wore makeup and a fat suit, with the look altered in postproduction using computer-generated imagery.
 In an attempt to fool the audience, a fake name "Margaret Tuttle" was added to IMDb as the actress playing Effie.

 Executive producers include Bernadette Caulfield, Jane Espenson, and Doug Petrie.
-Espenson and Petrie, who worked with Whedon on Buffy the Vampire Slayer, will serve as writers.
+Espenson and Petrie, who worked with Whedon on Buffy the Vampire Slayer, served as writers.
 Laurie Penny is also part of the series' writing staff.
 Gemma Jackson serves as production designer.
 Academy Award winner Christine Blundell served as the hair and makeup designer.
 She said that inspiration came from modern-day punk in order to help with the visual world of the series.
 In June 2021, HBO announced that Andrew Bernstein had joined the series as an executive producer and director.